x64architecture/CmdHotKey/README.md

 CmdHotKey
 =========

-Adds a CTRL+ALT+T HotKey to Windows that opens the command prompt
+Adds a CTRL+ALT+T HotKey to Windows that opens the command prompt and a CTRL+ALT+Q HotKey to Windows that closes the application.